cloudfoundry/summit-training-classes/cloud-native/site/content/labs/setup.md

 ## Pivotal Web Services

 We will use Pivotal Web Services for this class.

 * If you don't have an account, sign up now at: <a href="https://try.run.pivotal.io/homepage" target="_blank">try.run.pivotal.io/homepage</a>
 * You will also need the Cloud Foundry command line interface: <a href="https://console.run.pivotal.io/tools" target="_blank">console.run.pivotal.io/tools</a>

-If you already have the CLI, be sure you have the same recent version above.
+If you already have the CLI, be sure you have the most recent version.

 ### Checking Your Work